brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 type of shoe that provides them with more "ankle support."
-I'm not a doctor, but I strongly suspect that anyone who thinks that their foot health depends on the height of their shoes *should not hike the Long Trail.* The terain is insanely rough and, when push comes to shove, your shoes are not going to provide any significant support.
+I'm not a doctor, but I strongly suspect that anyone who thinks that their foot health depends on the height of their shoes *should not hike the Long Trail.* The terrain is insanely rough and, when push comes to shove, your shoes are not going to provide any significant support.
 Instead, take a another year of prep using a combination of weight training and elastic "Theraband" training.
-When you feel confident hiking on challening terain wearing normal trail-running sneakers you are ready to go.
+When you feel confident hiking on challenging terrain wearing normal trail-running sneakers you are ready to go.
 Before that, you are probably an injury waiting to happen.

 Communications/Electronics